By Manuel Horl

 The capstone component has not only strengthened the relationship between the leadership pairs in the program—it has resulted in concrete efforts to improve their institution’s service to women clients and build a diverse company.
 An institution from the 2015 program conducted two research projects to understand the financial behavior of women and how women utilize their loans, thus providing insight on how to better serve this segment.
 Another institution was able to increase all employees’ access to training and development opportunities while another implemented a change in their hiring practices to be more inclusive.

 “We strengthened our unique Women’s Loan product… This product has increased the outreach for women remarkably.
-For the first time we started to hire female staff for some positions that were restricted for men only, for example branch tellers.” – participant from Lead Foundation, Egypt
+[In addition,] For the first time we started to hire female staff for some positions that were restricted for men only, for example branch tellers.” – participant from Lead Foundation, Egypt

 What’s next for LDIP?
 Adapting the program to meet the forces of disruption